tehapo/Clara/README.md

 </VerticalLayout>
 ```

 4) Now you can inflate the XML definition to a Vaadin component in your Java code.
 See the example below.
+Starting from Clara 0.2.0 you can also create the file in ```VAADIN/layouts``` directory and just provide the file name to the ```inflate``` method.

 ```java
 // Get XML file from classpath.